Gabriella439/post-rfc/sotu.md

 > is done internally in the Haskell runtime system, and doesn't make use of any
 > operating system-supplied thread packages.

+In Haskell, all I/O is non-blocking by default, so for example a web server will just spawn one lightweight thread per connection and each thread can be written in an ordinary synchronous style instead of nested callbacks like in Node.js.

 The best way to explain the performance of Haskell's threaded runtime is to give hard numbers: